What Is a School Leaver?

 To have SLES funded in your NDIS plan, it needs to be clearly linked to your goals.

-including supporting evidence from school, therapists or other professionals
+- providing evidence from school, therapists, or other professionals

 We often see SLES included at a plan review or transition meeting, especially in the final year of school.